The Ayam Cemani is an unusual chicken to say the least.

-Cemanis remained virtually unknown to the west until 1990s.
+Cemanis remained virtually unknown to the west until the 1990s.

-Since then it has become something of a success story and a unique bird to own.
+Since then they have become something of a success story and a unique bird to own.

 We are fortunate in the US to be able to own one of these chickens.
 There are still several places in the world that are unable to import this lovely bird.